-Feature walls provide great opportunities to experiment with color and pattern.
-They offer a quick and easy way to liven up space, and depending on what material you choose, they can be very low cost.
-Feature walls can be high impact, but they don't have to be.
-Sometimes a subtle pattern can inject just the right amount of interest to a room without overwhelming the space.
+Feature walls provide great opportunities to experiment with textures, shapes, colors, and patterns.
+Also called accent walls, they offer a quick and easy way to liven up the space, and depending on what material you choose, they can be very low cost.
+Feature walls can be high impact, but they do not have to be.
+Sometimes a subtle pattern can inject just the right amount of interest into a room without overwhelming the space.

 Whether you want a big change or a subtle upgrade, a feature wall could be just the thing you need.
 Here are some of the do's and don'ts to keep in mind.

-DO use an accent wall to define a living space.
-In an open concept home or in multi-use spaces it can be tricky to define areas, but an accent wall can help.
-For instance, a feature wall to highlight the dining area in a living/dining space can help greatly.
+- Accentuate the space: Use an accent wall to define a living space.
+In an open concept home or in multiple-use spaces it can be tricky to define areas, but an accent wall can help.
+For instance, a feature wall to highlight the dining area in a combined living/dining space can help greatly.

-DO opt for paint when you want an easy and inexpensive way to update your space without making a big commitment.
-There's no limit to the patterns you can create with paint, and it's the easiest material to change should you decide you want to try something different.
+- Update with paint: Opt for paint when you want an easy and inexpensive way to update your space without making a big commitment.
+There is no limit to the patterns you can create with paint, and it is the easiest material to change should you decide you want to try something different.

-DON'T put an accent wall in a tiny room.
+- Help a small room: Refrain from putting an accent wall in a tiny room.
 It will only make it look smaller.
-If you want a bold color or pattern in a small room, you're far better off covering all the walls.
-Go big or go home!
+If you want a bold color or pattern in a small room, you are far better off covering all the walls.
+Go big or go home.

 - Do it in the right room: Don't opt for a feature wall because you are scared to commit an entire room to a particular color or pattern.
 While it is a great option if you think the color or pattern will be too overwhelming for the entire room, you should not do it out of fear.
 A feature wall should be a highlight, not a consolation prize.